No Fail Chocolate Fudge

-I’ve been making this No-Fail Chocolate Fudge for years and it’s become a holiday must for my family and friends.
+I’ve been making this No Fail Chocolate Fudge for years and it’s become a holiday must for my family and friends.
 Ultra creamy and delicious, it’s gotten more rave reviews than I can count!

 This easy fudge recipe is no secret as it’s on the jar of marshmallow creme, but I have a few tips so it comes out perfectly every time!

 No Fail Chocolate Fudge

-This no-fail chocolate fudge also known as Fantasy Fudge, is a must for Christmas.
+This no fail chocolate fudge also known as Fantasy Fudge, is a must for Christmas.
 I make an extra batch for the goodie boxes I parcel out to the neighbors.
 Then when Easter rolls around, much as I try to ignore the requests, the family must have a fudge lamb.
 Same recipe, but an Easter tradition to pour the fudge into a lamb mold.
 Fudge knows no season at my house!

 Also called Fantasy Fudge, this easy fudge recipe is foolproof due to the addition of marshmallow creme, which prevents the sugar from recrystallizing as the fudge cools.
 But that doesn’t mean you can just mix, heat and pour and expect perfect results.
 I’m sharing my fudge making secrets with you today.

 My Marshmallow Creme jar recipe calls this “Fantasy Fudge” and is the recipe I’ve been using for decades.
-As my recipe has evolved over the years, so has the one on the label.
+As my easy fudge recipe has evolved over the years, so has the one on the label.

 - The main improvement to this easy fudge recipe includes adding a temperature to indicate an exact time to add the chocolate chips, marshmallow creme and vanilla.

 - Originally, the recipe stated to bring the candy mixture to a full boil for 5 minutes.
 Altered recently to state 4 minutes, it now also reads “or until candy thermometer reaches 234º.”